neutron-org/dex-quint-model/modelReport.md

 Due to the complexity of the system (and hence the model), we were not able to check the whole model and obtain a guarantee of every possible behavior being inspected.

 The simulations run can be compared to the integration tests from the codebase, with two major differences:
-1. We ran the order-of-magnitude of 100000 simulations, with different parameters and action orderings, compared to couple of dozens of integration tests.
+1. We ran the order-of-magnitude of 100000 simulations, with different parameters and action orderings, compared to a couple of dozens of integration tests.
 2. The simulations do not test the actual code, that integration tests do.

 Another important benefit of this model is that it brings clarity with respect to the expected behavior of the system.
 In the process of developing the model, we have discovered many misleading things in the documentation and specification, which can stem from staleness, typos, or attempting to simplify the explanation for the audience to follow more easily.
 With the formal model, it gets much less likely to introduce a mistake due to the model's internal consistency checks.

-Thus, one direction of future work may be to create a new, dynaminc documentation: it could use executable Quint in the explanations and examples, enabling users to try out their own examples (rather than relying on the provided, constant examples).
+Thus, one direction of future work may be to create a new, dynamic documentation: it could use executable Quint in the explanations and examples, enabling users to try out their own examples (rather than relying on the provided, constant examples).
 Another exciting direction is using the developed model to write integration tests for the implementation, establishing a firmer connection between the model and the code.

 ## Appendix